rec/echomesh/documentation/Building Juce applications on the Raspberry Pi.md

 2. Why would I want to do this?
 -------------------------------

 It's always great to have cross-platform apps!
+Python and other interpreted languages work well for this - but they are slow, mostly too slow for audio and definitely too slow for animation.

-Juce is extremely powerful and simply does a lot of your work for you.
+Juce is extremely powerful and simply does a lot of your work for you - and the result is a fast, compiled C++ application.

 Moreover, the Raspberry Pi is a great machine, but it's terribly slow to compile and build programs.
 Using Juce you can develop your program on a fast Mac, PC or Linux desktop, transfer the code to the RP, build it once and expect it to work the first time.